malenets/fp/README.md

 # Favorite Places

-This website is a personal and non-commercial website for the purpose of teaching courses at{" "} <a href="https://cbs.de/" target="_blank"> Cologne Business School</a>.
-It was written by the great people from the 2018-II Master class in{" "} <strong>Digital Strategy Development</strong>.
+This website is a personal and non-commercial website for the purpose of teaching courses at [Cologne Business School](https://cbs.de/).
+It was written by the great people from the 2018-II Master class in **Digital Strategy Development**.

 ## Install